 - Illness keeps owners from being able to care for their dog

 - Family members or owners develop allergies

 - Owners choose breeds that are incompatible with their lifestyle

 - Dogs that appear to be untrainable

-- Families who must move to a property that doesn’t permit dogs.
+- Families must move to a property that doesn’t permit dogs.

 Make sure you spend lots of quality time together and show the dog as much affection as possible.

 Olivia Harper is the co-founder of the blog Daily Dog Stuff.
-She is a reserved and passionate pet parent who loves to spend time with her Sibe, who keeps her active and social.
-See more of her guides and tips by visiting her blog and following its Facebook page @dailydogstuff.
+She is a reserved and passionate pet parent who loves spending time with Sibe, who keeps her active and social.
+Find more of her guides and tips on the website.